philippinespire/pire_cssl_data_processing/leiognathus_leuciscus/README.md

 ---

 ## Step 6.
-Rename files for dDocentHPC
+Rename files for dDocentHPC and put into mapping dir

 files names must be formatted as follows:
   * `population_individual.R1.fq.gz`